hoanghonghuy/termi-cli/docs/ADVANCED.md

 - `--git-commit-short`
   Generate a short, single-line Conventional Commit subject based on staged changes and propose a `git commit -m` command.
-- **Lint reminder:** khi phát triển các tiện ích mới, luôn chạy `python -m ruff check src test tests` (hoặc ít nhất các thư mục liên quan) trước khi mở PR để đảm bảo phong cách thống nhất.
+- **Lint reminder:** when developing new utilities, always run `python -m ruff check src test tests` (or at least the relevant folders) before opening a PR to keep the code style consistent.

 - `--list-tools`
   List all available tools (core + plugin) that the Agent can call.